Welcome to my Genealogy Blog.

-My roots are from New England (Connecticut, Massachusetts, Vermont, and New Hampshire), New York, New Jersey, Michigan, Illinois, Wyoming, and the Eastern Townships of Quebec, Canada.
+Along with my New England roots, other areas include New York, New Jersey, Michigan, Illinois, Wisconsin, and the Eastern Townships of Quebec, Canada.

 Monday, June 27, 2011

 If you see a stone on Find-A-Grave and want to locate it in a cemetery, print a copy to take with you.
-If you are lucky, the photographer took both a close up and one from about 10 feet away.
+If you are lucky, the photographer took both a close-up and one from about 10 feet away.
 A wide shot gives you more of an idea where she or he found it in that cemetery.
 With your printed copy, you can see what the shape of the stone is, don't rely on your memory, if you are looking for a lot of them.

 Be sure to check and see if the FindAGrave site has additional photos not shown on the home page, which has a limit of three.
-My second photo clearly gives you an idea where this stone is.
+My second photo clearly gives you an idea of where this stone is.

 Solomon Glezen (also spelled Gleason)